 Please acquire all course materials by the course start date.
 If you have questions about these materials or difficulty locating them, please contact email@example.com.

-A proctor and Chemistry 9th Edition by Steven S. Zumdahl and Susan A. Zumdahl.
+Author: Steven S. Zumdahl and Susan A. Zumdahl

 About Science and Engineering at CTY

 Our Science and Engineering courses bring a variety of science topics to life.
 By introducing topics not covered in standard science curricula, we build and reinforce your science knowledge.
 All courses support critical thinking, problem solving, and reasoning, and encourage a real-life, hands-on approach to learning about Earth, space, life sciences, chemistry, and the physical world.
 Guided by expert CTY science educators, you’ll master science lab kits, perform hands-on experiments using common household objects, participate in dynamic group discussions, or prepare for AP exams.

 Our completely redesigned Honors Physics course features new lessons, conceptual and problem-solving videos, and guiding questions that teach students how to solve each type of problem.
 Hands-on exploration activities challenge students to solve everyday physics problems from how giant cruise ships stay afloat to how to ship fragile packages without them breaking.
 Putting their physics knowledge to the test, students compete in our catapult design competition for Furthest Launch and Creative Design awards.